-Portland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Portland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Portland is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Portland who work in office and administrative support (21.74%), food service (12.22%), and sales jobs (11.23%).
+There are especially a lot of people living in Portland who work in office and administrative support (18.34%), teaching (12.10%), and food service (10.83%).

 Also of interest is that Portland has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Portland does not have a public transit system used by locals to get to and from work.
+Portland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Portland in 2010 was $23,490, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $93,960 for a family of four.
+The per capita income in Portland in 2010 was $21,907, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $87,628 for a family of four.
 However, Portland contains both very wealthy and poor people as well.

 The people who call Portland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portland include Irish, English, Dutch, and French .
+Important ancestries of people in Portland include Irish, French , English, and Polish.

 The most common language spoken in Portland is English.
 Other important languages spoken here include Spanish and German.